siriusastrebe/syc/README.md

 ## Watchers (Client and Server Side)

+Occasionally, you'll want to be notified when a remote source changes your variable.

     function alertMe (object, property, type, paths, old_value) {
         alert(object, property, type, paths, old_value);
     }

-    syc.watch('synced', function)
+    syc.watch('name', function)

-This will pop up an alert every time an object bound to the variable 'synced' is modified.
+This will pop up an alert every time you receive a remote change to an object bound to the variable 'name'.

     synced.ascending = [1, 2, 3, 4]